 On the other hand, if you want to end your marriage peacefully and have a friendly divorce, you'll need to engage in what's known as a "good faith negotiation."

 A good faith negotiation is one in which both parties are willing to reveal all relevant financial information and ensure, to the best of their abilities, that the information is accurate, complete and truthful.
+And in turn avoid the unpleasantness associated with things like:

 In a good faith negotiation, both parties agree to put all of their "cards on the table" and openly disclose all assets, debts, income, tax returns, bank accounts, etc. in order to paint a complete picture of what issues need to be discussed and resolved.

-In many marriages, it's common for one party (spouse) to be more familiar with the household finances than the other so this allows each party to have access to information they might not otherwise have had.
+In many marriages, it's common for one party (spouse) to be more familiar with the household finances than the other, so this allows each party to have access to information they might not otherwise have had.

-You and your spouse don't have to be the best of friends and you don't have to agree on how you'll resolve your marital property division, alimony / spousal support, custody, child support or anything else for that matter.
+You and your spouse don't have to be the best of friends and you don't have to agree on how you'll resolve your marital property division, alimony / spousal support, child custody, child support or anything else for that matter.
 But you do have to trust each other in order to divorce peacefully.

 And a good faith negotiation builds trust and will keep your divorce proceedings transparent so you can have an amicable divorce and a fair agreement.